DamianZaremba/damianzaremba.co.uk/content/_posts/2011-08-25-changing-wordpress-tag-to-category.markdown

 layout: post
 title: Changing WordPress tag to category?
 tags:
-- FOSS
+- Foss
 - How-to
 - Software
 - Wordpress
-- category to tag
+- Category to tag
-- mysql
+- Mysql
-- tag to category
+- Tag to category
-- wordpress
+- Wordpress
 ---

 While there appears to be plugins for converting categories to tags, I can't for the life of me find one to convert tags to categories.